Tebibux/cv-project-v2/README.md

 - **Projects and Achievements:** Emphasize your notable projects, achievements, or certifications to demonstrate your expertise.

-- **Customization Options:** Customize the layout, fonts, and colors to create a CV that reflects your personality and style.

 - **Preview and Download:** Preview your CV before finalizing, and then download it in various formats like PDF, DOCX, or HTML.

 ## Getting Started